timescale/docs/use-timescale/migration/migrate-hypershift.md

 the migration.
 Hypertables must have a unique column labelled `time`.

 Hypershift uses a YAML configuration file to determine how to set up your new Timescale database.
-For more infomration about creating a Hypershift configuration file, see the
+For more information about creating a Hypershift configuration file, see the
 [Hypershift configuration section][hypershift-config].